The Bountiful Company

 The Bountiful Company is an American dietary supplements company.
-It is owned by Kohlberg Kravis Roberts, which has agreed to sell most of the company's brands to Nestlé during 2021.
+It is owned by Kohlberg Kravis Roberts, which sold most of the company's brands to Nestlé in 2021.

-It was original known as Nature's Bounty, Inc. but changed its name to NBTY, Inc. in 1995.
-It then changed its name back to Nature's Bounty Co. in 2016.
+It was originally known as Nature's Bounty, Inc. but changed its name to NBTY, Inc. in 1995.
+It then changed its name back to The Nature's Bounty Co. in 2016.
 It changed to its current name, the Bountiful Company, in January 2021.

 History

 The company was founded in 1971 by Arthur Rudolph, as a mail order company named Nature's Bounty.

-The company was publicly traded until 2010, when the Carlyle Group acquired it in for $3.8 billion.
+The company was publicly traded until 2010, when the Carlyle Group acquired it for $3.8 billion.

 As of 2015, the company reported total sales of $3 billion, with $1.9 billion Consumer Products Group, $891 million Holland & Barrett International and $247 million Direct-to-Consumer.
 It considered selling the company amid growing interests from China, or an IPO early 2017.

 In 2017, the Carlyle Group sold a majority stake in the company to Kohlberg Kravis Roberts.

 In 2021, the company was acquired by Nestlé for $5.75 billion.